 Question 2: Ideological Conflicts in Romance (21:15)

-How should a person deal with ideological conflicts with a spouse?
+Question: How should a person deal with ideological conflicts with a spouse?
 In particular, if a person discovers and embraces Objectivism while already in a serious relationship (perhaps marriage) with a non-Objectivist, what's the best way to deal with conflicts that arise due to divergent principles?

-My Answer, In Brief: Provided that the gap can be bridged, each person must be wholly honest with the other, while giving the other space to pursue his/her own values.
+Answer, In Brief: Provided that the gap can be bridged, each person must be wholly honest with the other, while giving the other space to pursue his/her own values.

-Tags: Compromise, Ethics, Philosophy, Politics, Relationships, Romance
+Tags: Compromise, Conflict, Dating, Ethics, Philosophy, Politics, Relationships, Romance

 Listen or Download